Chris Taylor (ice hockey): Coaching career

 On August 31, 2011, the Rochester Americans announced that Taylor had been hired as their development coach for the 2011–12 season.
 Later that season, he was promoted to an assistant coach.
 On June 6, 2016, incoming Rochester head coach, Dan Lambert, opted not to retain Taylor on the Americans' staff.
 Taylor subsequently joined the Wilkes-Barre/Scranton Penguins, AHL affiliate of the Pittsburgh Penguins, as an assistant coach on August 2, 2016.

 On June 30, 2017, Taylor was named head coach of the Rochester Americans.
 A few days before the start of the 2019–20 season, Taylor was called up by the Buffalo Sabres as an interim assistant coach when Don Granato was forced to take a medical leave of absence from the Sabres.

-On June 16, 2020, Taylor was relieved of his duties as coach, along with Amerks general manager, Randy Sexton, and assistant coaches Gord Dineen and Toby Petersen Taylor led the Amerks to a 116-65-33 record across three seasons as head coach.
+On June 16, 2020, Taylor was relieved of his duties as coach, along with Amerks general manager, Randy Sexton, and assistant coaches Gord Dineen and Toby Petersen.
+Taylor led the Amerks to a 116-65-33 record across three seasons as head coach.

 On October 23, 2020, he was hired as an assistant coach by the New Jersey Devils.

+On June 17, 2025, he was hired as an assistant coach by the Seattle Kraken.